-It’s not easy to choose a battery while you’re looking for because there are a lot of options there.
+It’s not easy to choose a battery while you’re looking for because there are a lot options there.
 And you can’t just use some old battery and expect your board function properly.
 There are a few things you have to look for and a few qualities in batteries that need to exist for your board to work to the fullest.
-Three main qualities of electric skateboard battery are high amp output and high discharge rate, proper voltage, and proper capacity.
+Three main qualities of electric skateboard battery is high amp output and high discharge rate, proper voltage, and proper capacity.
 Without capacity, you’re not going very far.
 Without voltage, you’re not going very fast.
 Without good output, you’re not going anywhere at all.
 So you need to take these three things into consideration when you’re looking for a battery.
 Now let’s take a look at those qualities.

-Let’s start with a high amp output and high discharge rate.
+Let’s start with high amp output and high discharge rate.
 What does that actually mean?
 Well, when you’re looking for electric skateboard you want to look for a battery that has at least a 30 amp output.
 And you cannot use a simple power bank to try to run your electric skateboard.
-Those battery packs of the power bank are designed to only output 1 or 2 amps to charge your smartphone, not 30 for electric skateboard.
+Those battery packs of power bank are designed to only output 1 or 2 amps to charge your smart phone, not 30 for electric skateboard.
 Using those battery packs even at 3, 4 or 5 amps would damage it.
 So keep in mind that you need a very specific battery for electric skateboard.
 Just because it has a really big capacity does not mean it’s going to work for you.

 Proper voltage is super important.
 Voltage directly impacts your speed.
 Any cells in series make the voltage higher which increases your speed.
 Any cells in parallel increase the capacity and discharge rate.
 Please be noted that here in the passage, letter “s” means cells in series, and letter “p” refers to cells in parallel.
 6s is the absolute bottom.
 It’s more of a slower board.
 That’s 16 to 18 miles per hour top speed, while 12s is like 30 to 35 miles per hour, which would be a little too fast.
 So for most people, 10s is a nice option and it’s about 25 miles per hour.

-After the high amp output and proper voltage, you need an adequate capacity.
+After high amp output and proper voltage, you need an adequate capacity.
 Without capacity, you’re not going very far.
-Nobody wants to ride an electric skateboard for two minutes and then you have to charge it again.
+Nobody wants to ride a electric skateboard for two minutes and then you have to charge it again.
 Typically looking at the milliamp power ratings of batteries isn’t the most accurate way of determining your range.
 Batteries with about 5000 milliamp hours at the least are recommended.
 Any batteries more than that is just a bonus.
 While looking for batteries, keep an eye on the milliamp power rating but also look at the watt hour rating.
 Watt hour rating will be way more accurate when it comes to figure out your range.
 For example, 180 watt hours is about 10 miles of range.
 Of course, you still need to consider lots of other factors.
 It depends on your wheel size, what motor you’re using, the weight of the rider, which ESC you’re using, the efficiency of your whole build.
 The higher the watt hour rating is, the more range you will have.
 So just find that data when you’re looking for batteries and keep the data as high as you can.

 Main battery types